Complex Structures on Jet Spaces and Bosonic Fock Space Dynamics for Causal Variational Principles: Preliminaries

 \subsection{Conserved Surface Layer Integrals for Linearized Solutions}

 As explained in the introduction, the main goal of this paper is to get a connection to quantum field theory in Minkowski space.
-With this in mind, from now on we make the following simplifying assumptions: \begin{Def} Space-time~$M:= \supp \rho$ has a {\bf{smooth manifold structure}} if the following conditions hold: \bitem \item[\rm{(i)}] $M$ is a $k$-dimensional smooth, oriented and connected submanifold of~$\F$.
-Equipped with a smooth atlas, we also denote it by~$\scrM$. \item[\rm{(ii)}] In a chart~$(x,U)$ of~$\scrM$, the universal measure is absolutely continuous with respect to the Lebesgue measure with a smooth, strictly positive weight function, \beq d\rho = h(x)\: d^kx \qquad \text{with} \quad h \in C^\infty(\scrM, \R^+) \:. \eeq \eitem If in addition, the manifold~$\scrM$ is topologically of the form~$\scrM = \R \times \scrN$ with a manifold~$\scrN$ which admits a complete Riemannian metric~$g_{\scrN}$, then space-time is said to admit a {\bf{global time function}}. \end{Def} We remark that the assumption of~$M$ being a smooth submanifold of~$\F$ also implies that the conditions of the Whitney extension theorem mentioned after~\eqref{Jdef} are satisfied.
+With this in mind, from now on we make the following simplifying assumptions: \begin{Def} Spacetime~$M:= \supp \rho$ has a {\bf{smooth manifold structure}} if the following conditions hold: \bitem \item[\rm{(i)}] $M$ is a $k$-dimensional smooth, oriented and connected submanifold of~$\F$.
+Equipped with a smooth atlas, we also denote it by~$\scrM$. \item[\rm{(ii)}] In a chart~$(x,U)$ of~$\scrM$, the universal measure is absolutely continuous with respect to the Lebesgue measure with a smooth, strictly positive weight function, \beq d\rho = h(x)\: d^kx \qquad \text{with} \quad h \in C^\infty(\scrM, \R^+) \:. \eeq \eitem If in addition, the manifold~$\scrM$ is topologically of the form~$\scrM = \R \times \scrN$ with a manifold~$\scrN$ which admits a complete Riemannian metric~$g_{\scrN}$, then spacetime is said to admit a {\bf{global time function}}. \end{Def} We remark that the assumption of~$M$ being a smooth submanifold of~$\F$ also implies that the conditions of the Whitney extension theorem mentioned after~\eqref{Jdef} are satisfied.
 As a consequence, smoothness as defined after~\eqref{Jdef} is consistent with the usual notion of smoothness in the coordinate charts.
+Moreover, similar to our assumption that the scalar components of the test jets is nowhere trivial~\eqref{Cnontriv}, it is sensible and useful to assume that the subspace of the tangent space spanned by the test jets contains all the tangent vectors to~$M$, \beq T_x M \subset \Gamma_x \qquad \text{for all~$x \in M$}\:. \eeq

 We write the points of~$\scrM$ as~$(t,\x)$ with~$t \in \R$ and~$\x \in \scrN$ and interpret the first component as time.
 For clarity, we also denote the time coordinate by~$\scrt$, i.e.\ \beq \scrt \::\: M \rightarrow \R\:,\qquad (t, \x) \mapsto t \eeq and denote the surfaces of constant time and the past of these surfaces by